 Obsessions and compulsions, we all have them.
 Does Buddhism help or hurt those trying to learn how to live life without being controlled by their obsessions and compulsions?
 Zen Buddhism can be a very orderly and defined practice.
-Zen Buddhism is often regimented, or at least many practitioners and teachers practice that way.
+Zen Buddhism is often regimented, or at least many practitioners and teachers do.
 Our discussion today is whether Zen Buddhism supports recovery of obsessions and compulsions or the actual obsessions and compulsions themselves.
-Obsession and compulsions Zen Buddhism have a unique relationship, so let’s explore it together.
+Obsession and compulsions in Zen Buddhism have a unique relationship, so let’s explore it together.

-We All Have Some – Obsessions and Compulsions Zen Buddhism
+We All Have Some – Obsessions and Compulsions: Zen Buddhism

 Jack Nicholson – Obsessions and Compulsions: Zen Buddhism